 If the composition of values requires a case analysis of the available values—

-for example, is a number positive, zero, or negative— use a cond expression.
-If the cond looks complex, design an auxiliary function whose inputs are the partial results and whose function body is the cond expression.
-Doing so separates out the case analysis from the recursive process.
+for example, depends on a number being positive, zero, or negative— use a cond expression.
+If the cond looks complex, design an auxiliary function whose arguments are the template’s expressions and whose body is the cond expression.

 If the composition of values must process an element from a self-referential data definition—

 a list, a natural number, or something like those— design an auxiliary function.